phy-q/benchmark/tasks/task_template_designer/README.md

 ## Citing this Work

+This work is a modification of a cover version of the "Angry Birds" game used for research purposes developed by Lucas Ferreira.
 If you use this clone in your research, please cite:

 ```
 @inproceedings{ferreira_2014_a,